British Hake Fillets

-Subtle and refined, a great carrier of flavour Read more
+Subtle & refined, a great carrier of flavour Read more

-Our British MSC certified Hake has a stunning subtle flavour and a soft and tender texture.
+Our British MSC certified Hake Fillets have a stunning subtle flavour and a soft and tender texture.
 Hake is incredibly versatile and can carry flavour better than many other species of fish, it's especially delicious with grass fed cream and butter!

 We like to simply plan fry Hake, getting the skin nice and crispy and keeping the flesh 'just cooked through'.